 These include mold, mildew, cockroaches, and dust mites.

-CO and other pollutants are released from fuel-burning stoves, heaters, and other appliances.
+Carbon monoxide (CO) and other pollutants are released from fuel-burning stoves, heaters, and other appliances.
 CO is an odorless, colorless gas.
 It blocks the movement of oxygen in the body.
-Depending on how much is breathed in, CO can affect coordination, make heart conditions worse, and cause extreme tiredness, headache, confusion, nausea, and dizziness.
+Depending on how much is breathed in, CO can have many effects.
+It can affect coordination, make heart conditions worse, and cause extreme tiredness, headache, confusion, nausea, and dizziness.
 Very high levels can cause death.
-Older adults, babies, and people with heart and lung diseases are even more sensitive to elevated CO levels.
+Older adults, babies, pregnant women, and people with heart and lung diseases are even more sensitive to high CO levels.

 This is a product of natural gas and kerosene combustion.
 Like CO, it is odorless and colorless.
 It irritates the mucous membranes of the eyes, nose, and throat and causes shortness of breath in high concentrations.
-Long-term exposure to nitrogen dioxide can damage the lungs and may lead to chronic bronchitis.
-Exposure to low levels may worsen symptoms in people who have asthma, chronic obstructive pulmonary disease, and increase other respiratory infections.
+Long-term exposure to nitrogen dioxide can harm the lungs.
+It may lead to chronic bronchitis.
+Exposure to low levels may worsen symptoms in people with asthma and chronic obstructive pulmonary disease (COPD).
+It may also increase other respiratory infections.

 This gas is a product of burning kerosene in a space heater.
 It is very irritating to the eyes and upper respiratory tract.

-Cigarette smoke contains trace amounts of about 4,000 chemicals, including 200 known poisons like formaldehyde and carbon monoxide, and 43 carcinogens.
+Cigarette smoke contains trace amounts of about 4,000 chemicals.
+This includes 200 known poisons such as formaldehyde and carbon monoxide, and 43 carcinogens.

 These are other common household air pollutants:

-Formaldehyde, a common preservative and adhesive in furniture, carpets, drapes, particleboard, and plywood paneling.
-Breathing formaldehyde fumes can cause coughing, irritation of the eyes, nose and throat, rashes, headaches, and dizziness.
+Formaldehyde. his is a common preservative and adhesive in furniture, carpets, drapes, particleboard, and plywood paneling.
+Breathing formaldehyde fumes can cause coughing, rashes, headaches, dizziness, and irritation of the eyes, nose, and throat.

-Household products like personal care products, pesticides, household cleaners, solvents, and chemicals used for hobbies.
-Exposure to these products can cause dizziness, nausea, allergic reactions, irritation of eyes, skin, and lungs, and cancer.
-Certain cleaning products can produce poisonous fumes.
+Household products.
+These include personal care products, pesticides, household cleaners, solvents, and chemicals used for hobbies.
+Exposure to these products can cause dizziness, nausea, allergic reactions, cancer, and irritated eyes, skin, and lungs.
+Some cleaning products can produce poisonous fumes.
 Never mix chlorine bleach and ammonia.

-Remodeling hazards like new carpeting and paint.
-These can give off fumes that irritate the eyes, nose, and throat.
+Remodeling hazards.
+These include new carpeting and paint.
+They can give off fumes that irritate the eyes, nose, and throat.

-Asbestos, from insulation, floor tiles, spackling compounds, cement, and heating equipment.
+Asbestos.
+This may be from insulation, floor tiles, spackling compounds, cement, and heating equipment.
 These products can be a problem indoors only if the material that contains the asbestos is disturbed and becomes airborne.
 This also happens when the product falls apart with age.
-Asbestos fibers are light, flexible, and small enough to stay airborne.
-Because of this, fibers can be breathed in, causing scarring of lung tissue and lung cancer.
+Asbestos fibers are light, flexible, and small enough to stay in the air.
+So the fibers can be breathed in.
+This causes lung tissue scarring and lung cancer.

 Pesticides.
-Exposure to these can occur through normal use of sprays, strips filled with pesticides, and foggers (also called "bombs").
-Exposure can also occur from contaminated dusts after use, especially for children who may be in close contact with contaminated surfaces.
-Symptoms can include headache, dizziness, muscular weakness, and nausea.
+Exposure to these can occur through normal use of sprays, strips filled with pesticides, and foggers (also called bombs).
+Exposure can also occur after using contaminated dusts.
+This is especially true for children who may be in close contact with contaminated surfaces.
+Symptoms can include headache, dizziness, muscle weakness, and nausea.
 Some pesticides may cause cancer.